 For more outdoor projects and help, get tips on how to stain your deck, how to create a DIY stone walkway, and how to build raised garden beds.
 These pretty metal garden planters are really nice, too. 😉

-This summer, my hands ache from pulling 10,000 weeds…my back feels like I’ve been beaten with a pillowcase full of bricks…and my feet feel like I’ve walked to the end of the earth and back…twice.
+When I was working on my outdoor patio makeover, my hands ached from pulling 10,000 weeds…my back fekt like I’d been beaten with a pillowcase full of bricks…and my feet felt like I’d walked to the end of the earth and back…twice.

-I realized after jumping into challenge–isn’t it useless to have a beautiful patio with crappy landscape beds?
-Or an overgrowth of weeds littering the areas around the patio?
-Or gunk built up on every surface?
+I realized after jumping into my own patio makeover that it was useless to have a beautiful patio with crappy landscape beds.
+Or an overgrowth of weeds littering the areas around the patio.
+Or gunk built up on every surface.

-Means it’s time to break out the pressure washer (eagerly rubs hands together).
+That means breaking out the pressure washer (eagerly rubbing my hands together).

 If you’ve never used a pressure washer before, it’s time to get over that fear, my friend.
 Whether you’ve got a patio or a deck, I can guarantee you that your outdoor space won’t look the same once you’re done using a pressure washer.